gh-viewer/book/adding-authentication.md

 }
 ```

 Let's go through the different sections, first we import the external dependencies and built-in node modules.
-We use [micro](https://github.com/zeit/micro) as it is very simple to setup: we simply need to export a function as the request handler that will support the following paths:
+We use [micro](https://github.com/zeit/micro) as it is very simple to setup: we simply need to export a function as the request handler that will support the following endpoints:

 * `/authorize`: This is the URL that will be loaded by the client, all we need to do is redirect it to GitHub's authorization page with our client ID and optionally a scope, defined by the `AUTH_URL` constant.
 * `/callback`: This is the callback URL that will be called by GitHub after the user successfully authorized our application.
 It must match the "Authorization callback URL" provided in your GitHub app's settings.
 This callback will receive a temporary authentication code that must be exchanged for an access token by GitHub's server.